-Potential to expan Intense farms competition from larger Increased awareness of sustainability ry change arming s affecting
+Potential to expanded markets nd into new Intense competition from larger farms Increased awareness of sustainability Regulatory changes affecting organic farming

 By systematically evaluating these areas, GreenGardens can leverage its strengths, address its weaknesses, capitalize on opportunities, and mitigate threats.
 This strategic planning will guide them toward sustainable growth and success in the organic farming industry.